Muskan33/TETRIS/README.md

 ## Help

-In case of " No audio device found error" , try unplugging and plaugging your headset.
+In case of " No audio device found error" , try unplugging and plugging your headset.
-Also try muting the microphone and make sure you arent using you audio device with any other program .
+Also try muting the microphone and make sure you arent using your audio device with any other program .

 ## License